gravitational/gravity/docs/5.x/overview.md

   connected to the Internet.
 The end user can then unpack the Application Bundle and launch a self-contained installer.

-In either mode, the Telekube installer can run as a command line (CLI) tool or by opening a browser-based graphical installation wizard.
+In either mode, the Gravity installer can run as a command line (CLI) tool or by opening a browser-based graphical installation wizard.

 For more details about the installation process, refer to [Installation Guide](installation.md).

 ## Ongoing Management

-Telekube uses a component called "Gravity" to manage Clusters.
+Gravity uses a component called "Gravity" to manage Clusters.
 Gravity commands are available through a CLI and can:

 1. Add new nodes to a Cluster.
 2. Remove nodes from a Cluster.